gtuck/notesApp/README.md

-# Supabase Secure Message Board
+# Supabase Secure Notes App

-This is a simple secure message board using GitHub Pages for static hosting and Supabase for backend services (database + authentication).
+This is a simple secure Notes App using GitHub Pages for static hosting and Supabase for backend services (database + authentication).

 ## Features
 - Email/password authentication